 Downtown is home to many of the best places to visit in Portland.
 The area also connects to the rest of the city by public transportation.
 You’ll have no problem hitting up every corner of Portland from the city center.

 Start your exploration at the buzzing Pioneer Courthouse Square.
-With its distinctive red bricks, Portland’s favorite city square was voted one of the best urban parks in the USA.
+With its distinctive red bricks, Portland’s favorite city square was voted one of the finest urban parks in the USA.

-As you roam downtown’s streets, you’ll stumble upon the city’s finest museums and art galleries.
-Art lovers will love the chance to peruse the collections at the Portland Art Museum.
-The gallery is home to a massive collection of notable Asian and Native American art.
+As you roam downtown’s streets, you’ll stumble upon Portland’s finest museums and art galleries.
+Art lovers will love the chance to peruse the collections at the Portland Art Museum, a gallery that’s home to a massive collection of notable Asian and Native American art.

 To temper your food cravings, Downtown Portland is jam-packed with great restaurants and cafes.
 For a truly Portlandian food experience, check out the food trucks at the 5th Avenue Food Cart Pod or the stalls of Pine Street Market.
 Both offer mouthwatering introductions to the city’s exquisite culinary scene.